secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 ### Pre-Challenge Kickoff Call

 Before the challenge is offically kicked off, a kickoff meeting will take place to get to know one another better.
 A roundtable discussion and intro's will take place.
 The program will be reviewed in depth and questions will be answered.
-The call is optional but everyone is invited to attend!
+The call is optional, but everyone is invited to attend!

 ### Week 1